-The first pueblo that Spaniard Fray Marco de Niza and his subordinate, Esteban the Moor encountered in 1539 was Hawikuu, the main Zuni village back then, located about ten miles southwest of the present village.
-The rudeness of Esteban the Moor caused a Zuni warrior to kill him and Father Marcos returned to Mexico City spouting tales of riches and gold.
-That led directly to Coronado and his army arriving at Zuni in 1540 and killing 20 Zuni people during the fighting as they broke into the village.
+The first pueblo that Spaniard Fray Marco de Niza and his subordinate, Esteban the Moor encountered in 1539 was Hawikuh, the main Zuni village back then, located about ten miles southwest of the present village.
+It is said the attempts of Esteban the Moor to force himself on a married Zuni woman caused a Zuni warrior to kill him almost as soon as they arrived.
+Father Marco returned to Mexico City shortly after spouting tales of the riches and gold he'd found in Cibola.
+That led directly to Coronado and his army arriving at Hawikuh in 1540 and attacking the village.
 In 1632 (long before the Pueblo Revolt of 1680, the Zuni revolted against the Spanish.
 The revolt was shortly put down but after the Pueblo Revolt, raids by marauding bands of Apache became such a problem that they welcomed the protection of Spanish troops in 1692.
 However, Zuni also took in refugees from other pueblos during that time.
 By 1700, most of those refugees had returned to their homes closer to the Rio Grande but during that time, the various tribes cross-pollinated many ideas and some of the native arts saw changes very quickly.
 In times of severe drought and during epidemics (brought on by European diseases), many people from Hopi also made the trek to Zuni and stayed for a few years before returning to the Hopi mesas.
 Those potters took many Zuni designs and pottery-making processes back to Hopi with them: it's during times at Zuni that the Hopi began to apply a white slip to their pottery.
 That and pot shards found at the destroyed village of Awatovi have led to today's Hopi white ware.

 Zuni pottery tends to be colored with black, brown or red paint on a white or red slip.
 A few of the most common designs include deer with heartlines, rainbirds, flowers, feathers and fine-line cross-hatching.
 Like Acoma and Laguna potters, Zuni potters use crushed potshards to temper their clay.